 We have a legal duty to report the absence of any pupil who is absent without an explanation for 10 consecutive days.
 If the child is not seen and contact has not been established with the named parent/carer then the local authority is notified that the child is at risk of being 'missing in education'.
 Children's Services staff will visit the last known address and alert key services to locate the child.
 So help us to help you and your child by making sure we always have an up-to-date contact number.
-There will be regular checks on telephone numbers throughout the year.
+We will ask parents to confirm their contact telephone numbers are correct throughout the year and to alert us on any changes.